dcooney/ajax-load-more/README.md

 #WordPress Ajax Load More

-A simple solution for lazy loading WordPress posts
+A simple solution for lazy loading WordPress posts and pages

-View a live example at http://cnkt.ca/ajax-load-more/
+View a live example at http://connekthq.com/ajax-load-more/

+##Major Changes
+Ajax Load More has been updated to v2.0.0 and is now an installed plugin.
+Download the zip and installed in wp-content/plugins/

+You can still access the previous v1.0 version at https://github.com/dcooney/wordpress-ajax-load-more/tree/v1

 ##Markup Example

+@TODO - This section requires updating

 ```
 <section id="ajax-load-more">
 	<ul class="listing" data-path="<?php echo get_template_directory_uri(); ?>/ajax-load-more" data-post-type="post" data-category="design" data-taxonomy="" data-tag="" data-offset="" data-search="" data-max-pages="5" data-display-posts="4" data-scroll="true" data-button-text="Older Posts" data-transition="fade">